 </div>

-Pass|render|safeThe combination, regardless of the content from which it comes, as long as it is in Markdown format, it can be correctly converted to HTML and safely displayed on the page.
+By|render|safeThe combination, regardless of the content from which it comes, as long as it is in Markdown format, can be correctly converted to HTML and safely displayed on the page.

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-2. Correct display of the flow chart on the web page
+2. Correct display of the flowchart on the web page

 <script type="module">